 - I miss talking to my childhood friends who had relocated to another country.
 I used to tell them my crushes in school and would spend the whole day together talking about our campus crushes.

 - I miss waking up on a Saturday morning excitedly thinking about what games to play for the day.
-No bill or workloads to worry yet.
-Play all day was the only thing that I knew.
+No bills or workloads to worry yet.
+Play all day was the only thing I knew.

-All I can say now is “those were the days.”
+“Those were the days.”
 I want my child to also enjoy his stage of being a kid.
-I want him to collect precious memories that he can look back once he will reach my age.
+I want him to collect precious memories he can look back once he will reach my age.